 One month advanced pay is authorized and is payable upon reporting to the NMPS.
 In extreme hardship cases and with strong justification, advanced pay of up to two months may be authorized.
 Repayment must be effected within a three month window.

-If the Reservist desires to request a change of address (home of record) that will affect the Place from Which Called (or Ordered) to Active Duty (PLEAD), the reservist must request their NOSC/NRA contact NESA at (866) 827-5672 or send an email to NESA@NAVY.MIL.
-This change MUST occur prior to the member executing their orders.
+If the reservist desires to change his or her official address (Home of Record) or Place from Which Called (or Ordered) to Active Duty (PLEAD), the reservist must update his or her address at the NOSC and in accordance with MILPERSMAN 1000-100.
+Once completed, the member’s NOSC/NRA must submit a PLEAD Change package containing the following documents via email to NESA@NAVY.MIL.
+This change MUST occur prior to the member executing their orders (reporting to the NOSC).
 If this change is requested after the orders are executed, the member will have to submit a request through the Board of Corrections for Navy Records (BCNR).

 Send an E-Mail to COMNAVRESFORCOM: CNRFC_MOBVOL@NAVY.MIL